Iterative Qubit Coupled Cluster using only Clifford circuits: Conclusion

-We have highlighted that a variant of iQCC can be computed classically.
-This is achieved by evaluating the exponentiated Pauli word circuits at rotations that can be used with Rotosolve and whose circuits can be expressed using only Clifford gates.
-The exponentiated Pauli word is then folded into the Hamiltonian and the process is repeated.
-However, unlike iQCC, the reference state is not restricted to be of QMF form, but to that of a Clifford circuit.
-There is an exponential growth in the number of Hamiltonian terms but we have suggested some techniques to mitigate this effect.
-This includes, choosing only small length $\mathcal{P}_m$ such that the Hamiltonian and stabilizers can be compressed before calculating expectation values, and making use of ILC which attenuates the exponential growth but may slow convergence.
+We have highlighted a new a variant of iQCC that is a quantum-inspired classical algorithm capable of minimizing energy while also generating a quantum circuit to simulate the corresponding statevector.
+This is achieved by evaluating the exponentiated Pauli word circuits at rotations that can be expressed using only Clifford gates.
+The exponentiated Pauli word is then folded into the Hamiltonian before the next iteration.
+However, unlike the original iterative QCC algorithm, the reference state can be any Clifford circuit as opposed to being restricted to the QMF form.

+In summary, at each iteration the number of parameters remains small, and the number of Pauli terms grows exponentially.
+This exponential growth is normally detrimental for deploying iQCC on a quantum computer, but can be advantageous for Clifford pre-optimization on a classical computer due to the increase in non-commuting (and non-zero) terms.
+Fortunately, when the final optimization across the whole circuit is performed on a quantum computer, this can be done with the full circuit and the original qubit Hamiltonian to circumvent measuring an exponential number of terms on hardware.

-In the future, it may be possible to solve for optimal angles and energies using other generators that have a small number of unique eigenvalues~\cite{PSR1, PSR2, QEB} using only Clifford circuits.
+For future work, in addition to what have been discussed in the discussion, it may be possible to solve for optimal angles and energies using other generators that have a small number of unique eigenvalues~\cite{PSR1, PSR2, QEB} using only Clifford circuits.
 These include generators of UCC type~\cite{PSR1}.
 It also may be possible to optimize multiple candidate $\mathcal{P}_m$ at once using Fraxis as it utilizes $\pi/2$ rotation angles~\cite{fraxis}.

 Whether this algorithm is applicable to fault-tolerant quantum computing is an open problem, but following the arguments of Ref.~\citenum{cheng2022clifford}, Clifford based initialization is particularly well suited for chemical system use-cases.
-As there are a large number of non-commuting Pauli strings in a chemical Hamiltonian, barren plateaus should not be expected to appear as quickly as for other problems.
+As there are a large number of non-commuting Pauli strings in a chemical Hamiltonian, Clifford plateaus should not be expected to appear as quickly as for other problems.
 Although the Hamiltonian grows exponentially, it may be enough to run a few iterations of Clifford iQCC such that phase estimation or adiabatic state preparation succeeds with high probability.